3duardobn/3duardobn/README.md

 ## GitHub Usage

 I primarily use this GitHub account for work-related projects.
-Here, you'll find a selection of repositories I've created during my college journey, covering various programming languages and areas of interest.
+Here, you'll find a selection of repositories I've created during my college journey, and backup from my sourcehut

 ## Where to Find Me

-- [edbn.dev](https://edbn.dev): Discover my professional website, showcasing my portfolio, code repositories, and ways to get in touch.
-Ideal for exploring my latest projects and professional insights.
+- [edbn.dev](https://edbn.dev): Just a pages, with my socails
-- [Personal Blog](https://eduardoroboto.net/): Read my blog (mainly in Brazilian Portuguese) for a closer look at my personal interests, hobbies, and tech adventures.
+- [Personal Blog](https://eduardoroboto.net/): Read my blog (in Brazilian Portuguese) for a closer look at my personal interests, hobbies, and tech adventures.

 Feel free to reach out or explore my work!